What Happens to Stock Options if I Leave the Company?

 Employers may offer periods between 3-6 months for disabled employees or representatives of a deceased employee to exercise vested options.

 Important estate planning note: If you have stock options or equity compensation, consider adding a provision in your will or estate planning documents authorizing your estate to exercise any stock options on your behalf.
 The company may request a copy of the will to verify.
+See if you can add a payable on death assignment to your stock plan accounts online.
 When individuals pass in their working years, it’s often difficult for family to sort through everything.
 Adding this to your estate plan can help alert the executor that you may have outstanding stock options if they weren’t aware.

 Work with a stock option advisor